The Dover Boys at Pimento University: Production

 The cartoon was a parody of 1910s book series The Rover Boys; above is an illustration from The Rover Boys in Southern Waters.

-In 1942, Leon Schlesinger and Warner Bros. studio executives had become increasingly dissatisfied with the cartoons directed by Chuck Jones, whose slow pacing and Disney-esque direction had become out of place with the rest of the studio's output.
-Jones was ordered make cartoons that were more in-line with the other studio directors, starting with the Merrie Melodies short The Draft Horse earlier that year.
+In 1942, Leon Schlesinger and Warner Bros. studio executives had become increasingly dissatisfied with the cartoons directed by Chuck Jones, whose slow pacing and Disney-esque direction had become out of step with the rest of the studio's output.
+Jones was ordered to make cartoons that were more in-line with the other studio directors, starting with the Merrie Melodies short The Draft Horse earlier that year.
 Animation historians considered The Dover Boys to be Jones' true turning point as a director as he was able to fully transition away from his earlier directorial style.

 According to Jones, Schlesinger and the studio executives were still less than pleased when they screened The Dover Boys because of the extensive use of limited animation and drybrush smears, and the executives went through the process of attempting to fire him.
 A replacement for Jones could not be easily found due to labor shortages stemming from World War II, so he kept his job.
 The short is one of the earliest examples of limited animation being used, and was "wholly unlike the animation of contemporary films".

 From time to time throughout the cartoon, the Boys lapse into various renditions of their alma mater, bearing resemblance to "The Rose of No Man's Land" and George Cooper and Henry Tucker's "Sweet Genevieve": "Pimento U, Oh sweet P.U., thy fragrant odor scents the air".